There are a few electronic devices that shoot in AVI file format.

-Does DaVinci Resolve Support Avi?
+Does DaVinci Resolve Support AVI?

-DaVinci Resolve (version 18) supports Avi files.
+DaVinci Resolve (version 18 and above) supports AVI files.
 It can import, read and successfully export avi files.
 Avi is a container that can hold different codecs.
 The free version of Resolve can decode and encode codecs like GoPro Cineform, Grass Valley, and uncompressed.
-Here is a table showing different codecs and their support by Resolve.

 All you have to do is look at your video’s codec and see the table below to know if DaVinci Resolve can support it.
 (If you don’t know how to check your video’s codec, no worries.
 I will let you know in a bit!).